NightGoat/KEXtensions-android/README.md

 As Android developer, i use in my work Kotlin as main coding language, and Kotlin has a big killer feature - [extensions](https://kotlinlang.org/docs/extensions.html).
 Some extensions, such as [orIfNull](https://github.com/NightGoat/KEXtensions/blob/master/KEXtensions/src/main/java/ru/nightgoat/kextensions/OtherExt.kt) or [doOnDefault](https://github.com/NightGoat/KEXtensions/blob/master/KEXtensions/src/main/java/ru/nightgoat/kextensions/HighOrderFunctions.kt) I have been using many many times in alot of projects, and get kinda tired of copying this code in all projects, so this library was born.

 ## Examples:
-Using this library does not requires knowledge or skill, this extensions will work as part of a kotlin language.
+Using this library does not require knowledge or skill, this extensions will work as part of Kotlin language.
 For example:
-You have liveData, and you want to get value from it, but your method requires non null values, you can use extention from [DoubleExt](https://github.com/NightGoat/KEXtensions/blob/master/KEXtensions/src/main/java/ru/nightgoat/kextensions/DoubleExt.kt) orZero():
+You have liveData, and you want to get value from it, but your method requires non null values, you can use extention from [IntExt](https://github.com/NightGoat/KEXtensions/blob/master/KEXtensions/src/main/java/ru/nightgoat/kextensions/IntExt.kt) orZero():
 ```
 val number = liveData {
 	emit(2+2)